Averages of the M\"obius function on shifted primes: Introduction

 Let $\mu:\N\to\{-1,0,+1\}$ denote the M\"obius function, defined multiplicatively on primes $p$ by $\mu(p)=-1$ and $\mu(p^k)=0$ for $k\ge2$.
 Many central results in number theory may be formulated in terms of averages of the M\"obius function.
 Notably, the prime number theorem is equivalent to the statement $\sum_{n\le X}\mu(n) = o(X)$, and $\sum_{n\le X}\mu(n) = O(X^\theta)$ for all $\theta>\frac{1}{2}$ is equivalent to the Riemann hypothesis.

 Clearly $\mu(p)=-1$ gives $\sum_{p\le X}\mu(p) = -\pi(X)$, but less is known about the M\"obius function on shifted primes.
-It is a folklore conjecture that $\sum_{p\le X}\mu(p+h) \ = \ o(\pi(X))$ for any fixed shift $h>0$ (this appeared in print at least since Murty--Vatwani \cite[(1.2)]{MurtyV}, and the case $h=1$ is Problem 5.2 of \cite{Sarnk}).
+It is a folklore conjecture that $\sum_{p\le X}\mu(p+h) \ = \ o(\pi(X))$ for any fixed shift $h>0$.
+This appeared in print at least since Hildebrand \cite[p.212]{Hild}, as well as Sarnak \cite[Problem 5.2]{Sarnk} and in Murty--Vatwani \cite[(1.2)]{MurtyV}).
 We answer an averaged version of this conjecture with quantitative bounds.